 A pathogen is an infectious agent.
 Pathogens are biological agents that cause illness to its host.
-A host is a susceptible animal or human body that these microorganisms feed from and multiply.
+A host is a susceptible animal or human body that these microorganisms feed on and multiply.

-The individual host should be susceptible, due to the fact that these individuals have low resistance to these microorganisms.
+The individual host should be susceptible because these individuals have low resistance to these microorganisms.
 Truth be told though, there are bacteria and viruses that are sometimes helpful to the human body.

-For example, the live bacteria that are found on vaccines like Bacillus Calmette Guerin or BCG; it helps warding of illnesses and increases the resistance of the children to the disease-causing microorganisms.
+For example, the live bacteria that are found on vaccines like Bacillus Calmette Guerin or BCG; it helps to ward off illnesses and increases the resistance of the children to the disease-causing microorganisms.

 How do pathogenic bacteria and viruses infect the body?

 Though bacteria and viruses are natural floras of the environment and some bacteria and viruses help build the resistance of the body to future bacterial infestation, some are pathogenic bacteria and viruses and are mainly the cause of illnesses or diseases as well, and there is a specific name to that process.

 The process of infecting the body by these pathogens is known as The Chain of Infection in the medical world.
 It starts from the Pathogen or Infectious Agent, which is natural floras and deposits found in the drinking water, land or even the food we eat.
 These sources of deposits of pathogenic bacteria and viruses are called Reservoir.

 Once we drink, eat or touch the reservoirs of the pathogenic bacteria and viruses, we expose ourselves to these disease-causing microorganisms.
 Thus the Portal of Exit occurs.